-Unlocator has servers in more than 20 countries, and you can decide how often you want to hop between servers.
+Unlocator has servers in more than 20 countries (not many compared with 90+ for expressvpn and nordvpn), and you can decide how often you want to hop between servers.
 You can choose a time as low as every 15 minutes or as long as every 360 minutes.
 This feature adds more anonymity and protection.

 No DNS Leaking or Logging

 During our research, one thing that we look out for is any issues regarding DNS leaking or logging.
 Across a few different test runs, we noticed that people experimenting with the product experienced no DNS leakage.